tchapi/own-private-cloud/README.md

     ./scripts/baikal/init-mysql-tables.sh

+# Run & Maintenance

+To see the disk usage :

+    docker-machine ssh default "df -h | grep '^/dev'"

 # Tips

 > If you change databases.sh, you need to clear the content of `/mnt/databases/mysql` (`mongo`, or `couch` too if needed) on the host for the entrypoint script to be replayed entirely